KhadijehValipour/Face_Identification/readme.md

 ## How to create face bank

-We will create a face bank folder containing people whose names are spoken by the device.
+We will create a face bank folder containing people whose faces you want to identify faces in.
 The reason for this naming is that the neural network and mlp are not supposed to be trained with it, we only extract the features of each person's face.

 ```
 jupyter nbconvert --to python create_face_bank.ipynb